Health awareness

 “For all of us, let’s get creative.
 We’ve seen what our communities can do when it comes to new and effective ways to reach populations for vaccination.”

 Even small actions can have an impact.
-Parents and community members can make a point to talk about routine and recommended vaccinations because it makes a difference.
+Parents and community members can make a point to talk about routine and recommended vaccinations.
 Health care providers can use electronic health records and immunization registries to remind parents to schedule well-child visits for children who may be overdue for a check-up.

-In 2021:
+In 2023:

 Health literacy is also key in these efforts.
-When you comprehend health information, you can make make informed health decisions.
+When you understand health information, you can make make informed health decisions.

 “We’re surrounded by so much information coming at us from so many directions, and it can be hard to make sense of where to go for guidance or answers,” said Dr. Otoo.
 “It’s so important to make sure that we’re providing information that parents can understand to help them make informed decisions about vaccination for their families, as well as overall health care.”

-We remain focused on helping to protect the health of people around the world and across all stages of life.
+We remain focused on helping to protect people around the world and across all stages of life.